Makaze4/UpwellPredict/readme.md

 * Download the repository and place it in a directory of your choice.
 * It is recommended to use an IDE to run the software, as it uses several paths as inputs to the program
 * To run the software, execute the pipelineScript.py file.

-Note:
-* The software as of testing is working, it is recommended to run only the third stage of the pipeline due to the final step of the preprocessing pipeline generating huge amounts of data.
-* For this matter, 2 pre-made datasets are available in the folder 'experimentsInput'

-## Sample data from the year 2019: North and South Morocco
+* Before the actual execution the user is prompted to input:
+  * Year (2004-2019)
+  * Region ('N'-North or 'S'-South)
+  * Dataset (ds1, ds2, ds3)

 ---

-* A sample of the full dataset is present in the folder 'input_data'
+## Sample data from the years 2016 and 2018: North and South Morocco-experimentsInput

+---

-* The input data is divided into 2 folders: North and South
+* The input data folder is divided into 2 folders: North and South
   * In each folder the following files are present:
+    * Auxiliary *.grib and *.mat files for the preprocessing steps
-    * The *.grib file from the full year extracted from the Copernicus Climate Change Service (C3S) Climate Data Store (CDS)
-    * The *.mat files containing the original SST information of each week
+    * Folders of the corresponding years containing the *.grib file from the full year extracted from the Copernicus Climate Change Service (C3S) Climate Data Store (CDS) and the *.mat files containing the original SST information of each week
-    * An additional auxiliary *.grib and *.mat files to be used during the preprocessing steps

-## Output data
+## Output data-experimentsOutput

 ---
+Also divided into North and South, the output data contains:
+  * Folders containing the files obtained from the preprocessing pipeline (daily_averages, rotated_data, zoomed_data)
+  * Preprocessing pipeline visualization results of the first 8 days (inside the folder plots)
+  * Trapezoidal membership functions obtained in the corresponding year (inside the folder plots)
+  * Under the specified feature collection in the beggining:
     * Excel (.xlsx) file containing the optimal model's parameters and train-validation and test set classification results
     * Excel (.xlsx) file containing the optimal model's rule set
     * The files are organized according to the depths tested in the pipeline (3 to 10)
-* Preprocesing pipeline resutls of the first 8 days
-* Trapezoidal membership functions obtained in the corresponding year
+  * Random Forest feature importances (if executed)

+## Note

+The software as of testing is working, however it should be noticed that some results may differ from the ones presented in the paper due to the random nature of the machine learning algorithms used.
+The results are reproducible, but the optimal parameters and subsequent rule sets may vary slightly due to the random nature of the algorithms.